Triads-Developer/FortranOptimization/README.md

     export LSF_DOCKER_VOLUMES='/storage1/fs1/artsci/Active/g.porter:/storage1/fs1/artsci/Active/g.porter'

 At this point, you have some flexibility.
-In this case we are going to be using an ```interactive``` job with a image focused on ```R```.
-It doesn't really matter because we just want an Ubuntu based image.
+In this case, we are going to be using an ```interactive``` job with a image focused on ```R```.
+It doesn't matter because we just want an Ubuntu-based image.
 Ubuntu will come with GCC and GCC has Gfortran (which is what we'll use to compile the code).
 Again, substitude your username for g.porter for your home directory.
-This also assumes that you are part of A&S which gives the ability for us to use the group ```compute-artsci``` and the queue ```artsci-interactive```
+This also assumes that you are part of A&S which gives the ability us to use the group ```compute-artsci``` and the queue ```artsci-interactive```

     PATH=/home/g.porter:$PATH LSF_DOCKER_PORTS='8081:8787' bsub -Is -G compute-artsci -q artsci-interactive -M 25G -R 'select[port8081=1]' -a 'docker(rocker/verse:4.0.2)' /bin/bash